ntrezowan/the-plain/_posts/2016-12-28-installing-ssl-for-apache-tomcat-server.md

 10. Verify the changes by visiting hosted site's certificate.

-### B. Creating keystore from existing certficate and key
+### B. Create keystore from existing certficate and key

 1. Generate the CSR from from your machine and obtain the certificate from CA. Transfer both `example.com.crt` and `example.com.key` file to `/opt/tomcat/conf/certs/`.